-AISM recognises the importance of supporting the whole individual to grow and develop in an inclusive environment.
+AISM recognises the importance of supporting wholesome growth and development of an individual in an inclusive environment.
 The holistic approach to student wellbeing at AISM ensures that the physical, social, emotional and cognitive dimensions of each individual are nurtured.
-The monitoring of each student’s academic and social wellbeing is an essential component of life in the Middle & Senior School.
+The monitoring of each student’s academic and social well-being is an essential component of life in the Middle & Senior School.

 Help settling in for new students